willemharmse/CodeWizardsHMSProject/backend/README.md

   These are the endpoints that relate to the submission route within the backend:
   - GET /api/submission/assignment/:assignCode - This retrieves all the submissions for a specific assignment
   - GET /api/submission/:username/:assignCode - This retrieves details about a specific submission for a specific student in the system
+  - GET /api/submission/:id - This retrieves a specific submission based on the ID
   - POST /api/submission/submit - This creates a submission in the system for a specific assignment
-  - PUT /api/submission/grade/:username/:assignCode - This allows a submission to be graded
+  - PUT /api/submission/grade/:id - This allows a submission to be graded
   - DELETE /api/submission/delete/:id - This allows a submission to be deleted

 ### Assignment Endpoints